 The next S-Bahn station was just across the street, Nordbahnhof, and two trams would stop just in front as well.
 Right next to the building there was a water playground.
 Not suitable for us in winter, but if you are visiting in summer, your kids will love it!

 Check out rates here, and if you consider booking through this link on Booking.com it will grant us a small commission (Affiliate Link).

 Day 1: A first orientation for first-timers to Berlin

 We arrived around mid-day at Schönefeld Airport and took the taxi to the apartment.
-There are also public transport options available to get you into the city but when you travel in winter with children and luggage you prefer arriving at your destination with more comfort.
+There are also public transport options available to get you into the city.
+But when you travel in winter with children and luggage you may prefer arriving at your destination with more comfort.

-Of course, we were keen to get right into the midst of things, so we walked from the apartment all the way to one of the biggest stations in Berlin, Friedrichstrasse Station where we bought at the service centre the best ticket options available to get us covered for unlimited travel around Berlin for the upcoming week.
+Of course, we were keen to get right into the midst of things, so we walked from the apartment all the way to one of the biggest stations in Berlin, Friedrichstrasse Station.
+Here we bought at the service centre the best ticket options available.
+It got us covered for unlimited travel around Berlin for the upcoming week.
 We also had our first Currywurst right at the station, complete with fries and mayonnaise, at Witty’s Currywurst.

 With hot food in our tummies we felt ready to conquer Berlin.
 We started at Berlin’s most recognisable landmark of the city, the Brandenburg Gate.
 This was important, because the children knew the Brandenburg Gate from textbooks and TV and wanted to see it first-hand.

 From there, we walked down Unter den Linden, a broad boulevard with some stunning old buildings such as the State Library, Humboldt University (my Alma Mater) and the State Opera.
 At Bebelplatz we had a look at the Memorial for the Burning of Books by the Nazis which was not much more than empty book shelves below street level right in the centre of the square.
 The kids were quite puzzled.
 Why would anyone want to burn books?